FoodieFinders/FoodieFinders.github.io/index.md

 ## Development

 The development process will be conforming to the Issue Driven Project Management style of development.
-The development is consisted of several milstones, each having several tasks meant for each person in the group.
+The development is consisted of several milestones, each having several tasks meant for each person in the group.

 ## Installation
 First, [install meteor](https://docs.meteor.com/install.html).